-- 0.5 distance from St George's to All Saints - 1 Parish APCM, Vicar, New headteacher at Harnham C of E Junior School, Fun day and Fete, Twitter X - 2 LLMs, Smart Meters installed, Churchwardens, School clubs, Children's workshops in All Saints', grants approved
+0.5 distance from St George's to All Saints

+1 Parish APCM, Vicar, New headteacher at Harnham C of E Junior School, Fun day and Fete, Twitter X

+2 LLMs, Smart Meters installed, Churchwardens, School clubs, Children's workshops in All Saints', grants approved

-- 3 Baptisms, Deanery reps.
+3 Baptisms, Deanery reps.
 Square miles in parish!
 Foundation Governors

-- 4 Church congregations, Energy metres
+4 Church congregations, Energy metres

-- 5 Weddings
+5 Weddings

-- 6 PCC meetings
+6 PCC meetings

-- 10 Percent reduction in photocopying!
+10 Percent reduction in photocopying!
 Interment of Ashes

-- 13 Funerals
+13 Funerals

-- 26 LED lightbulbs fitted in All Saints
+26 LED lightbulbs fitted in All Saints

-- 30 Percent reduction in electrical energy use in hall & All Saints'
+30 Percent reduction in electrical energy use in hall & All Saints'

+- 50 Percent reduction on energy use on hall due to solar panels

 - 33 Average attendance at Messy Church

 - 34 St George's attendance average

 - 39 All Saints' worshipping community attendance

 - 42 United 10am average attendance

-- 105 on New 2025 Electoral Roll
+- 102 Electoral roll members

-- 170 Age of All Saints Celebratory service with Bishop Andrew
+170 Age of All Saints - Celebratory service with Bishop Andrew

-Priorities identified by PCC for 2024

-Worship that enables all ages, newcomers and long-standing Christians and draws on our strengths of inclusivity, range of approaches, pastoral care, creativity and music, and uses social media.
+Priorities identified by PCC for 2024 Worship that enables all ages, newcomers and longstanding Christians and draws on our strengths of inclusivity, range of approaches, pastoral care, creativity and music, and uses social media.
 Pastoral care for all in the community as we can provide.

-Continue to explore

-Diocesan

-Vision to enable our vision.

-Buildings

-Best use, remaining open for the community.
+Continue to explore Diocesan Vision to enable our vision.
+Buildings Best use, remaining open for the community.
 Marketing the hall well.
 Ecological awareness.

-with younger people in Harnham.
+Engage well with younger people in Harnham.

-Finance that supports a flourishing church Ensure the budget prioritises churches and young people.
+Finance that supports a flourishing church

+Ensure the budget prioritises churches and young people.
 Refocus on the best use of equipment we have; fundraising focussed on general income; reduction of costs.